Probing $CP$ violation and mass ordering in neutrino oscillations in matter through quantum speed limits: Introduction

+The study of QSL in neutrino oscillations in matter with the $CP$ violation phase in the context of open quantum systems was discussed in Ref.\,\cite{Khan:2021kai}.
+However, mass-ordering scenarios were not considered there.
+Here, the study of the QSL time for neutrino oscillations in matter (both for muon neutrino and muon antineutrino) is conducted, within the ambit of closed quantum systems, taking into account the $CP$ violation phase and mass-ordering scenarios, incorporating the length scales and energies of long-baseline accelerator neutrino experiments such as T2K, NOvA, and DUNE as well as the fundamental vacuum parameters from NuFIT data \cite{Esteban:2024eli,NuFIT}.
+Furthermore, this work utilizes the concepts of multimode entanglement to study neutrino oscillations and examine their relation with the QSL time for entanglement entropy using the expected baseline length and energy from different long-baseline neutrino source experiments.

-The organization of the paper is as follows: In Sect.\,\ref{Sect2}, we briefly review the QSL time for quantum evolution and for entanglement.
-In Sect.\,\ref{Sect3}, the quantum phenomena of the three-flavor neutrino oscillation is described in vacuum and in constant earth-matter backgrounds.
-In Sect.\,\ref{Sect4}, the QSL time is computed in two-flavor scenarios, especially for the time evolution of electron-flavor neutrino states propagating in vacuum and in presence of a constant earth-matter potential.
-Moreover, we map neutrinos to two-qubit states and explore various bi-partite entanglement measures such as entanglement entropy and capacity of entanglement.
-In Sect.\,\ref{Sect5}, we explore the QSL time for the initial muon neutrino and muon anti-neutrino flavor states evolving in matter in the presence of CP-violation phase, and under the assumptions of normal and inverted mass hierarchy.
-Furthermore, in Sect.\,\ref{Sect6}, we map the initial muon flavor neutrino state to a three-qubit state and investigate various bi-partite entanglement measures such as entanglement entropy and capacity of entanglement as the initial muon flavor neutrino propagates in space with a constant earth-matter background.
-We estimate the QSL time for entanglement entropy in the presence of matter and the CP-violation phase, considering normal and inverted mass hierarchy.
-Discussions and conclusions are made in Sect.\,\ref{Sect7}.
+The organization of the paper is as follows: In Sec.\,\ref{Sect2}, we briefly review the QSL time for quantum evolution and for entanglement.
+In Sec.\,\ref{Sect4}, the QSL time is computed in two-flavor scenarios, especially for the time evolution of muon-flavor neutrino states propagating in vacuum and in presence of a constant Earth-matter potential.
+Moreover, we map neutrinos to two-qubit states and explore various bipartite entanglement measures such as entanglement entropy and capacity of entanglement.
+In three-flavor scenarios, Sec.\,\ref{Sect5} explores the QSL time for the initial muon neutrino and muon antineutrino flavor states evolving in matter in the presence of the $CP$-violation phase, and under the assumptions of normal and inverted mass ordering.
+Furthermore, in Sec.\,\ref{Sect6}, we map the initial muon flavor neutrino state to a three-qubit state and investigate various bipartite entanglement measures such as entanglement entropy and capacity of entanglement as the initial muon flavor neutrino propagates in space with a constant Earth-matter background.
+We estimate the QSL time for entanglement entropy in the presence of matter and the $CP$-violation phase, considering normal and inverted mass ordering.
+Discussions and conclusions are made in Sec.\,\ref{Sect7}.